peteroupc/peteroupc.github.io/bernreq.md

 - Banderier, C. And Drmota, M., 2015.
 Formulae and asymptotics for coefficients of algebraic functions.
 Combinatorics, Probability and Computing, 24(1), pp.1-53.
 - Esparza, J., Kučera, A. and Mayr, R., 2004, July.
 Model checking probabilistic pushdown automata.
 In Proceedings of the 19th Annual IEEE Symposium on Logic in Computer Science, 2004. (pp. 12-21).
 IEEE.
 - Flajolet, P., Pelletier, M., Soria, M., "[**On Buffon machines and numbers**](https://arxiv.org/abs/0906.5560v2)", arXiv:0906.5560v2 [math.PR], 2010.
+- von Neumann, J., "Various techniques used in connection with random digits", 1951.